 outcomes, both academic and behavioral.

-Measuring growth and learning is fundamental to teaching and learning.
 Schools invest significant time and resources to understand the growth of students, both as individuals and as cohort groups.
-SEL education must take the same approach.
+And it should be no different for your behavioral supports.

-“If you can’t measure SEL,” Dorn said, “what’s the point?
+“If you can’t measure student growth,” Dorn said, “what’s the point?
 I’ve never met a school leader who has time or money to waste.
-No leader should settle for a SEL program that lacks the ability to monitor progress and measure results.”
+No leader should settle for a student success program that lacks the ability to monitor progress and measure results.”

 Dorn recommends working with any provider to understand the approach to outcomes and data.
 Ask about integration and support for screener tools and other progress monitoring systems that are used in your school.
-And request samples of the reporting that you can expect to receive from the SEL partner, whether real-time or at specified points throughout the year.
+And request samples of the reporting that you can expect to receive, whether real-time or at specified points throughout the year.

 The EmpowerU approach to measurement uses the Transtheoretical Change Model, based on the long-respected research of James O. Prochaska, Ph.D. and Carlo DiClemente, Ph.D.